ulfschneider/ulf.website/content/posts/agile/2011-06-27-scrum-and-architecture.md

 The architect has an interest in the Product Vision, too.
 Often architectural goals are bound to the product vision.
 These often non-functional goals may be explicit or implicit, but they are by definition of strategic nature.
 To identify and make them explicit is in the responsibility of the architect.

 In addition to the business goals that are given by the Product Owner, the architect has to identify the relevant stakeholders and find the architectural goals by deriving them from the business goals.
-But keep in mind, the architect does not invent the architectural goals – she only makes them visible by deriving them from the business goals.
+But keep in mind, the architect does not invent the architectural goals—she only makes them visible by deriving them from the business goals.

 Architecture Vision
 ---